 By June 2016 that total had risen to £7,300, all from sales of the books, t-shirts and prints.

-The Country That Shook has now partnered with The Gurkha Welfare Trust (registered Charity number 1103669) to support Shree Barbot Lower Secondary School which is in Solukhumbu, east of the epicentre.
-During the earthquake it sustained serious damage and the remaining building were very unsafe.
+The Country That Shook partnered with The Gurkha Welfare Trust (registered Charity number 1103669) to support Shree Barbot Lower Secondary School which is in Solukhumbu, east of the epicentre.
+During the earthquake it sustained serious damage and the remaining buildings were very unsafe.

-This journey is far from over, there’s still a long way to go.
+There are still more books to sell, so this journey is not over yet.
 If you have any ideas about how to publicise it further please get in touch, I’d love to hear from you!